 15E.8 For the purpose of calculating the maximum Insurance Wager that a player can make for the hand, any Let it Ride Wagers and payouts shall not be included in the player’s original bet.

 15E.9 At the completion of the hand when determining that the player has a winning wager under rule 5.1, any Let it Ride Wagers and payouts still remaining in the Let it Ride betting area shall be paid at odds of 1 to 1 with the exception of Blackjack, which (subject to rule 10.3) shall be paid at the odds inscribed on the table layout.
 At the completion of the hand when determining that the player has a losing wager under rule 5.1, any Let it Ride Wagers and payouts still remaining in the Let it Ride betting area shall lose.
-At the completion of the hand when determining that the player has a standoff under rule 5.1, any Let it Ride Wagers and payouts still remaining in the Let it Ride betting area shall be considered to be a standoff.
+At the completion of the hand when determining that the player has a Stand Off under rule 5.1, any Let it Ride Wagers and payouts still remaining in the Let it Ride betting area shall be considered to be a Stand Off.

-15E.10 When the dealer achieves a Blackjack, all Let it Ride Wagers and payouts still in play shall constitute stand offs.
+15E.10 When the Dealer achieves a Blackjack, all Let it Ride Wagers and payouts still in play shall constitute Stand Offs.

-15E.11 Let It Ride Blackjack may not be played in conjunction with any other Blackjack side bet, with the exception of Perfect Pair or Any Pair.
+15E.11 Let It Ride may not be played in conjunction with any other Blackjack side bet, with the exception of Perfect Pair ,Any Pair or Lucky Match.

 15F Lucky Match Wagers

-15F.1 The casino operator may, at its discretion, offer the players the opportunity to place Lucky Match Wagers in accordance with this section.
+15F.1 The Casino Operator may, at its discretion, offer the players the opportunity to place Lucky Match Wagers in accordance with this section.

-15F.2 Where the casino operator chooses to offer players the opportunity to place Lucky Match Wagers at a table, it shall not offer players the opportunity to place either Perfect Pair Wagers or Any Pair Wagers in accordance with section 15B or section 15C respectively at that same table.
+15F.2 Where the Casino Operator chooses to offer players the opportunity to place Lucky Match Wagers at a table, it shall not offer players the opportunity to place either Perfect Pair Wagers or Any Pair Wagers in accordance with section 15B or section 15C respectively at that same table.

-15F.3 Where the Lucky Match option is offered and the game displayed at a table with a layout cloth marked in a manner that clearly denotes the wagering option , any player may elect to place a Lucky Match Wager at the time of placement of his/her initial wager as provided in rule 5.1.
+15F.3 Where the Lucky Match option is offered and the game is played at a table with a layout cloth clearly indicating the availability of this option , any player may elect to place a Lucky Match Wager at the time of placement of his/her initial wager as provided in rule 5.1.
 The Lucky Match Wager shall be placed in the designated area of the layout that corresponds to a Box in which an initial wager was placed and does not have to correspond to the player’s initial wager.
 A maximum of 3 Lucky Match Wagers may be accepted per Box with preference being first given to players wagering on the Box to which the Lucky Match Wager relates.

 15F.4 The Lucky Match Wager shall be placed before any cards in the Round of play are dealt.